 Covers risk management practices in the corporate world with special attention to financial institutions.
 Covers different topics in market risk and credit risk, as well as various types of risk faced by corporations, such as operational and liquidity risks.
-Prerequisite: FIN 684.
+Prerequisite: FIN 684 (concurrency requires the approval of department head).